IoanHadarean/CookBook-project/Readme.md

 through all the recipes.
 * A user can view the details of a recipe.
 * A user can like/dislike a recipe.
-* A user can rate a recipe
+* A user can rate a recipe.
 * A user can edit the rating in case he/she already rated the recipe.